MaterDev/thepath-ai_pi/README.md

 ## Documentation

+The documentation is built using MkDocs and includes:

+- Project overview and architecture
+- Technical specifications
+- Development guides
+- Implementation details
+- World building and game design

+For tools that help maintain and validate the documentation, see the [Scripts Documentation](docs/scripts/README.md).
+These tools handle tasks like:
+- Image optimization and privacy protection
+- Documentation validation
+- Log management

 📚 **[View Full Documentation](https://materdev.github.io/thepath-ai_pi/)**

 Our comprehensive documentation site contains everything you need to understand and contribute to the project: